 # Enter the Sphinx project cd docs/ # Build with make make html # Open with your preferred browser, pointing it to the documentation index page firefox _build/html/index.html

 Using the example in your own project

 If you are new to Read the Docs, you may want to refer to the Read the Docs User documentation.

 If you are copying this code in order to get started with your documentation, you need to:

-use your existing project repository or create a new repository on Github, GitLab, Bitbucket or another host supported by Read the Docs
+Create a new repository on Github, GitLab, Bitbucket or another host supported by Read the Docs

-add your own Python project, replacing the
+Add your own Python project, replacing the

-rebuild the documenation locally to see that it works.
+Rebuild the documenation locally to see that it works.

-finally, register your project on Read the Docs, see Importing Your Documentation.
+Register your project on Read the Docs, see Importing Your Documentation.

 Read the Docs tutorial